 Before identifying the treatments for these two conditions, it’s worth noting their differences.
 According to the University of Michigan Health Library, overjet teeth happen when the upper front teeth push outward.
 This condition is also known as “buck teeth.”
-To get even more specific, the New South Wales Government defines the term overjet as a horizontal misalignment between the upper and lower front teeth.
+To get even more specific, the New South Wales Government defines overjet as a horizontal misalignment between the upper and lower front teeth.
 When the alignment between these teeth is normal, the upper front teeth sit roughly 2 millimeters in front of the lower teeth.
 Overjet describes a condition where the horizontal separation is greater than 2 millimeters.
 This image, courtesy of MedlinePlus, provides an example of what overjet looks like.

 Overbite, on the other hand, refers to a vertical misalignment between the upper and lower front teeth.
 To put in other terms, an overbite, according to the American Association of Orthodontists,is a condition in which the upper front teeth excessively overlap the bottom front teeth when back teeth are closed.
 It’s also called a “deep bite” or a “closed bite.”
 Overbites are a reasonably common condition.
 A review of studies in the Dental Press Journal of Orthodontics revealed the prevalence of overjet and overbite in the global population.
-Approximately 20 percent of individuals studied — which included children and adults in the U.S., the U.K., India, China and several countries in Africa and Europe — exhibited an overjet, and approximately 22 percent had an overbite.
+Approximately 20 percent of individuals studied, including children and adults in the U.S., the U.K., India, China, and several countries in Africa and Europe, exhibited an overjet.
+Approximately 22 percent had an overbite.

 If you’re concerned about overbite or overjet in you or your child, set up an appointment with your oral care provider or orthodontist for an exam, as these symptoms can cause oral pain as well as emotional pain and loss of confidence.
 The Canadian Dental Association (CDA) explains that protruding teeth have a greater risk of being broken or chipped.
-Additionally, an overbite might cause problems with pronouncing sounds made with the tongue tip, as well as "s" and "sh" sounds, according to New South Wales Government.
-This is why it's important to treat these types of misalignment, especially if they're interfering with the normal functioning of the teeth.
+Additionally, an overbite might cause problems with pronouncing sounds made with the tongue tip, as well as "s" and "sh" sounds.
+This is why it's essential to treat these misalignments, especially if they interfere with the teeth’ normal functioning.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.